Santigold: Collaborations

 In 2010, she collaborated with David Byrne, and performed lead vocals on the song "Please Don’t" for Byrne's album Here Lies Love.

 Santigold, alongside Switch and Sam Endicott of The Bravery, helped write the Christina Aguilera songs "Monday Morning" and "Bobblehead" for the album, Bionic.

 In 2011, she was featured on the single "Don't Play No Game That I Can't Win" by Beastie Boys, which was included on their album.
 She also took part on the Lonely Island's 2011 album Turtleneck & Chain, lending her vocals to the track "After Party."
 White collaborated with Spank Rock on "Car Song", for his album Everything Is Boring and Everyone Is a Fucking Liar.

 In 2012, Santigold was one of the guests on Amadou & Mariam's album Folila, featuring on the track "Dougou Badia."
 In 2013, she appeared on ASAP Rocky's debut album, Long.
 Live.
 ASAP, featuring on the track "Hell."

 In 2015, Santigold was featured in iLoveMakonnen's song "Forever".
 In 2016, she was featured in OneRepublic's song "Neighbourhood" (listed as NbHD) from their fourth studio album, Oh My My.

 In 2017, she was featured on With You.'s "Give It All", along with rapper Vince Staples.
 The song was featured on the Power Rangers soundtrack, sampling Snap!'s "The Power".

 In 2018, she was featured on Matt and Kim's single "Glad I Tried", along with Night Riots' Travis Hawley and Walk the Moon's Kevin Ray.
 Also in 2018 she and Lil' Yachty were featured on Diplo's track and video "Worry No More".

 She contributed vocals to multiple songs on Tyler, the Creator's 2019 album Igor.

-In 2021, she was featured on Mick Ronson's track "Do You Do You Know" along with Kathleen Hanna, for the soundtrack of the TV series Watch The Sound.
+In 2021, she was featured on Mark Ronson's track "Do You Do You Know" along with Kathleen Hanna, for the soundtrack of the TV series Watch The Sound.

+In 2024, she collaborated with Tyler, the Creator and ScHoolboy Q on the track "Thought I Was Dead", on Chromakopia.